Mental Health First Aid

 - Skills in how to take appropriate action if a crisis situation arises involving suicidal behaviour, panic attack, stress reaction to trauma, overdose or threatening psychotic behaviour.

-The Arts Wellbeing Collective identified a need for MHFA to be delivered in the industry in order to:
+The Arts Wellbeing Collective identified a need for MHFA to be delivered in the performing arts industry in order to:

 - Help address common misunderstandings and mythology around mental health problems in the industry and wider community;

 - Give skills for participants to spot signs and symptoms of possible mental health problems in colleagues, cast, crew and creatives;

 - Raise awareness and understanding of common mental health problems prevalent in the arts industry (including depressive disorders, anxiety, suicide ideation and substance use); and

 - Create ambassadors for positive mental health in the industry.

 If my Expression of Interest is successful, what is the cost of attending the course?

 There is no fee to attend the course.
 The cost of the course and all materials is covered by WorkSafe Victoria through the Mental Health Improvement Fund, and online courses have been made possible through the Arts Centre Melbourne COVID-19 emergency appeal.
 It is highly unusual for this accredited course to be offered without cost to the attendee.
 We ask that you only submit an Expression of Interest if you are confident you will be able to attend and actively participate in the course.
 Please note, this course is only offered to Arts Wellbeing Collective members and/or people who work in the performing arts.